benhj/TheHackyAsFuckSoftwareLicense/README.md

 <Insert your name here> in the year of 2018
 ```

 If you end up using this license, feel free to fork this page, add your contribution and send me a pull request so I can add it to the following list.
-But if you chose not to, I don't give a fuck.
+But if you chose not to, I really couldn't give a fuck.

 ## Projects using the Hacky As Fuck Software License